How do I know if Oxbow Academy is appropriate for my son?

 My son has been in previous programs.
 How do I know this one will work?

 Many of the families we work with have expressed frustration about previous treatment programs that have been unsuccessful in helping their son.
 Some of the programs have helped their son in certain areas of his life but were unable or unwilling to work with his sexual issues.
 Oxbow Academy specializes in helping students with sexual behavioral problems.
 However, we take a holistic approach and also help our students with non-sexual issues as well as: anxiety disorders, drug issues, alcohol issues, depression, self-harm, anger issues, social issues, and other diagnoses.
-We have found that once our students gain competency in dealing with their sexual issues the other areas they struggle with begin to subside and they are better able to manage the stressors in their lives.
+We have found that once our students gain competency in dealing with their sexual issues that the other areas they struggle with begin to subside and they are better able to manage the stressors in their lives.

-If you would prefer to discuss your situation with a counselor, we invite you to call our admissions counselor, at 855-676-4272.
+If you would prefer to discuss your situation with a counselor, we invite you to call our admissions counselor at 855-676-4272.

 Oxbow Academy – New Hope, New Help, No Secrets.™